tfeldmann/Biorobotic-Arm/readme.md

      + - - - - - - - - base position

 Base, shoulder and elbow position are the raw potentiometer values.
 The potentiometers are mechanically limited from 0 to 270 degrees.
 We read these values with a 10 bit ADC so we get 1024 steps on this range.

+#### Control characters
+A hash indicates that a output is for logging purposes only and can be dismissed.
+Example:

+    # Starting up.
+    # All systems ready.

+An exclamation mark indicates an error and should always be shown to the user.
+For example:

+    !
+E01: Collision detected
+    !
+E02: Position mechanically not possible
+    !
+E03: Position out of range

 ### Commands